I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 Being that you can’t change your genetics, your best bet is to build a solid set of abdominal muscles through strength training your core.

 As far as getting the body fat down, you mention you do treadmill as your main activity.
-It’s time to step your game up to some high intensity fat burning tricks.
+It’s time to step your game up to some high intensity workout tricks to burn fat.
 This will give you far bigger bang for the time and effort you put in.

 Also, you didn’t mention a strength training program.
 If you’re on one now, continue to hammer away and look for ways to increase the intensity so that you consistently progress- which in turn will raise your metabolism further.